arendst/Tasmota/tools/decode-config.md

 ### Save backup file
-To save the output as backup file `--backup-file <filename>`, you can use placeholder for Version, Friendlyname and Hostname:
+To save the output as backup file use `--backup-file <filename>`, you can use placeholder for Version, Friendlyname and Hostname:

     decode-config.py -d sonoff-4281 --backup-file Config_@f_@v